-In 2017, Americans for the Arts published its most recent updated study on the impact that arts and culture have on our local and national economy.
+- Economic Impact Research 5 In 2017, Americans for the Arts published its most recent updated study on the impact that arts and culture have on our local and national economy.
 Arts & Economic Prosperity 5 (AEP5), demonstrates that nonprofit arts and culture is a \$400 million industry in the Central Florida Region supporting 13,764 full-time equivalent jobs.
 9,630 of those jobs are in Orange County, generating \$265 million in total industry spending and \$9.9 million in local government revenue.
 The study shows that 46% of Orange County audiences are non-residents and spend an average of \$37.58 per event attended, not including the cost of admission.
 With 3.8 million attendees per year, cultural event attendees generate over \$110 million per year in revenue for Orange County businesses.
 Complete study results are available on the United Arts website.

-4. Creative Industries Report

-Also with Americans for the Arts, the Creative Industries report expands the AEP5 study for the Central Florida region to include the for-profit creative industries.
+Data collection for AEP6 will begin in calendar year 2022 with a report release date of the summer of 2023. - Creative Industries Report Also with Americans for the Arts, The Creative Industries report expands the AEP5 study for the Central Florida region to include the for-profit creative industries.
 Included in the report are nonprofit museums, symphonies and theaters, for-profit film, architecture and advertising firms, and, unique to this area, the large number of artists employed in the theme parks in creative jobs.
-Orange County boasts 4,284 arts related businesses employing 31,507 people.
-This is 58% of the arts related businesses in the Orlando Region and 78% of the employees.
+The 2017 report for Orange County boasts 4,284 arts related businesses employing 31,507 people.
+This is 58% of the arts related businesses in the Orlando Region and 78% of the employees. - Community Leader Engagement United Arts engages community leaders in its work through committees, task forces, strategic planning, and grants review panels.
+We also participate with area partners on their panels, events, study groups, and related cultural collaborations.
+Regular meetings are held with cultural providers, and periodically with area leaders to discuss industry-related concerns.